arses-ui/Barnacles/Trained_model/README.md

 - **Final Stage:** Fine-tuned on the cropped barnacle patches.

-## Why YOLOv8
+## Why YOLO

-YOLO (You Only Look Once) models by Ultralytics are high-performing models for object detection and segmentation.
-I chose YOLOv8 for the following reasons:
+YOLO (You Only Look Once) is a State of the Art algorithms for object detection as well as localization and segmentation.
+I chose YOLOv8 as my model of choice, which runs using this algorithm, for the following reasons:

 1. **Lightweight:** Smaller models (~12M parameters) enable faster training and inference.
 2. **Versatile:** Supports both object detection and segmentation.